lkodinsson/MARS/Basic/PHB.md

 The capacity to convince others to follow your lead, whether that means through intimidation, deception, or appealing to emotion.

-### Insight (RES)

-Insight gives you a better understanding of what is going on in the minds of others.
-You can sense when somebody is lying to you or concealing their intentions or emotions.
-This includes detecting if a combatant is attempting a feint against you.
-Outside of reading people, insight can also provide you with some perspective into the value of goods.

 ### Perception (DEX)

-Perception used to track animals, monsters, or people, to detect stealthy individuals, or find hidden secrets and traps.
+Perception is used to track animals, monsters, or people, to detect stealthy individuals, or find hidden secrets and traps.

 ### Stealth (DEX)